samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 These ivory statuettes of goats are always created in sets of three.
 Each goat looks unique and functions differently from the others.
 Their properties are as follows:

 - **Goat of Terror.** This figurine can become a [Giant Goat](/monsters/4775819-giant-goat) for up to 3 hours.
-The goat can’t attack, but you can (harmlessly) remove its horns and use them as weapons.
+The goat can't attack, but you can (harmlessly) remove its horns and use them as weapons.
 One horn becomes a [+1 Lance](/magic-items/5242-lance-1), and the other becomes a  [+2 Longsword](/magic-items/5282-longsword-2).
 Removing a horn requires a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, and the weapons disappear and the horns return when the goat reverts to figurine form.
 While you ride the goat, any [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude) creature that starts its turn within a 30-foot [Emanation](/sources/dnd/free-rules/rules-glossary#EmanationAreaofEffect) originating from the goat must succeed on a DC 15 Wisdom saving throw or have the [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition for 1 minute, until you are no longer riding the goat, or until the goat reverts to figurine form.
 The Frightened creature repeats the save at the end of each of its turns, ending the effect on itself on a success.
 Once it succeeds on the save, a creature is immune to this effect for the next 24 hours.
-Once the figurine has been used, it can’t be used again until 15 days have passed.
+Once the figurine has been used, it can't be used again until 15 days have passed.

 - **Goat of Traveling.** This figurine can become a Large goat with the same statistics as a [Riding Horse](/monsters/4775839-riding-horse).
 It has 24 charges, and each hour or portion thereof it spends in goat form costs 1 charge.
 While it has charges, you can use it as often as you wish.
-When it runs out of charges, it reverts to a figurine and can’t be used again until 7 days have passed, when it regains all expended charges.
+When it runs out of charges, it reverts to a figurine and can't be used again until 7 days have passed, when it regains all expended charges.

 - **Goat of Travail.** This figurine can become a [Giant Goat](/monsters/4775819-giant-goat) for up to 3 hours.
-Once it has been used, it can’t be used again until 30 days have passed.
+Once it has been used, it can't be used again until 30 days have passed.

 #### [Marble Elephant (Rare)](/magic-items/9228616-figurine-of-wondrous-power-marble-elephant)

 This marble statuette resembles a trumpeting elephant.
 It can become an [Elephant](/monsters/4775814-elephant) for up to 24 hours.
-Once it has been used, it can’t be used again until 7 days have passed.
+Once it has been used, it can't be used again until 7 days have passed.

 #### [Obsidian Steed (Very Rare)](/magic-items/9228617-figurine-of-wondrous-power-obsidian-steed)

 This polished obsidian horse can become a [Nightmare](/monsters/16964-nightmare) for up to 24 hours.
 The nightmare fights only to defend itself.
-Once it has been used, it can’t be used again until 5 days have passed.
+Once it has been used, it can't be used again until 5 days have passed.

 The figurine has a 10 percent chance each time you use it to ignore your orders, including a command to revert to figurine form.
 If you mount the nightmare while it is ignoring your orders, you and the nightmare are instantly transported to a random location on the plane of [Hades](/sources/dnd/dmg-2024/cosmology#Hades), where the nightmare reverts to figurine form.

 #### [Onyx Dog (Rare)](/magic-items/9228618-figurine-of-wondrous-power-onyx-dog)

 This onyx statuette of a dog can become a [Mastiff](/monsters/4775828-mastiff) for up to 6 hours.
 The mastiff has an Intelligence of 8 and can speak Common.
 It also has [Blindsight](/sources/dnd/free-rules/rules-glossary#Blindsight) with a range of 60 feet.
-Once it has been used, it can’t be used again until 7 days have passed.
+Once it has been used, it can't be used again until 7 days have passed.

 #### [Serpentine Owl (Rare)](/magic-items/9228619-figurine-of-wondrous-power-serpentine-owl)

 This serpentine statuette of an owl can become a [Giant Owl](/monsters/16889-giant-owl) for up to 8 hours.
 The owl can communicate telepathically with you at any range if you and it are on the same plane of existence.
-Once it has been used, it can’t be used again until 2 days have passed.
+Once it has been used, it can't be used again until 2 days have passed.

 #### [Silver Raven (Uncommon)](/magic-items/9228620-figurine-of-wondrous-power-silver-raven)

 This silver statuette of a raven can become a [Raven](/monsters/4775837-raven) for up to 12 hours.
-Once it has been used, it can’t be used again until 2 days have passed.
+Once it has been used, it can't be used again until 2 days have passed.
 While in raven form, the figurine grants you the ability to cast [Animal Messenger](/spells/2618850-animal-messenger) on it.

 ### [Flame Tongue](/magic-items/9228647-flame-tongue)